visual-framework/vf-core/components/vf-favicon/README.md

 ## About

-A template to specify favicons for your site:
+A template to specify favicons for your site.

+### Usage

 ```
 {% raw %}